response4venezuelans/ActivtityInfoQuality/README.md

  * __Accuracy__: Incorrect or empty breakdown information

-### Automatic Cleaning

-Automatic cleanings can be grouped in various categories:

- * Automatic Yes or No for missing values

- * Automatic assignment of values between Quantity and beneficiary when erroneous

- * Automatic apportioning for empty fields

- * Automatic apportioning when discrepancies (overwrites values and need to be used with care)

- * Erase of extra data

-### Limitations in the cleaning

- * Remaining mistakes that cannot be self-cleaned:

- * Missing categorical values that cannot be automatically assigned

- * Activities with empty values:

- * Apportioning of Age and Gender breakdown for People indicators

-### Review for the cleaning

- * Review apportioning document by country and sector and possibility of more accurate breakdowns (by Admin1, by indicator,…)

- * Resolve the empty values issues

 ### Data Aggregation

 Aggregation models differ from a country to another and thus it is important to register the model you are applying for us to understand how they are processed.